 Column 1 lists the dB levels we want to add up, note the column headings

-Column 3 is the arithmetic running total of the w/wo (sound power quantities).
+The column 3 levels are the arithmetic running totals of the w/wo (sound power quantities).

-The above example also confirms the 'rule of thumb' that 3 dB is a factor of 2 and 10 dB = a factor of 10 when dealing with sound energy levels.
+The above example also confirms the sound energy rule of thumb that 3 dB is a factor of 2, double or half and 10 dB = a factor of 10.

 |20·log(p/po)||p/po||p/po totals||20·log (p/po) totals|